DBernardes/annotations/files/posdoc.md

 - It is fine to use examples from voluntary work or social activities

-## Research Associate in CASU Data Science
+## :x: Research Associate in CASU Data Science
 - url: https://aas.org/jobregister/ad/5c55ff9e
 - Institution University of Cambridge
 - Number of Positions Available: 1